Objectives and competences

 Content (Syllabus outline)

-- Governance and strategic management within the MER Model of integral management in comparison with other models
+- Governance and strategic management within the MER Model of integral management

 - Corporate governance quality